daviduzondu/hng-i14-task-1-david-uzondu/README.md

 # HNG i14 Stage 0 Backend Task

-A simple Express API that integrates with the Genderize API to classify a name and return gender predictions with processed metadata.
+A simple Express API that enriches a name using external prediction services (Genderize, Agify, Nationalize), processes the results, and stores structured profile data in a database.

-The service validates input, fetches data from an external API, transforms the response, and returns a structured JSON output with confidence scoring and timestamp metadata.
+The service validates input, fetches data from multiple APIs in parallel, derives additional metadata like age group and country probability, and returns a normalized JSON response.
+It also supports deduplication using case-insensitive name matching.

 ---